-TJO: What are the major story lines with Cornell?
+TJO: What are the major storylines with Cornell coming into this game?

 TJO: Who are Cornell’s standout players?